 One of the eHUBS project partners, TU Delft, produced a heat map of areas where it felt a mobility hub would be successful, based on factors such as population density, age and level of accessibility, and different levels of transport around in the area already.

 TfGM’s strategic development team then took into account social demographics, current propensity to cycle and issues like anti-social behaviour.

 That resulted in a list of the most favourable areas for mobility hubs.

 “As well as this data-led approach, we’re very aware that users are integral to the development and implementation and success of mobility hubs in the city,” Kumeta said.
-“And so we worked closely with Cargoroo, who are project partner, to understand the personas that are most likely to use the mobility services, understanding different people's lifestyle needs in these different areas, as well as what they perceive their current barriers to entry of shared mobility are.”
+“And so we worked closely with Cargoroo, who are a project partner, to understand the personas that are most likely to use the mobility services, understanding different people's lifestyle needs in these different areas, as well as what they perceive their current barriers to entry of shared mobility are.”

-TfGM also worked with another project partner, Newcastle University, to distribute a questionnaire across Greater Manchester to further understand how people currently travel and what the current barrier are to shared mobility, and gained insight from the other European cities.
+TfGM also worked with another project partner, Newcastle University, to distribute a questionnaire across Greater Manchester to further understand how people currently travel and what the current barriers are to shared mobility, and gained insight from the other European cities.

 Of the three locations chosen, Bury has the lowest propensity to cycle but has lots of small businesses and a number of short trips are made by car there so it is seen as “a good target area to see whether we can have a positive influence”, Kumeta said.

 In contrast, Chorlton in South Manchester has a much higher propensity to cycle and there are a lot of young families in the area, and is likely to be the most successful location for the mobility hub.

 Ancoats provides a testbed for shared mobility in a city centre environment.